learningequality/kolibri-docs/docs/access.rst

 Starting Kolibri on Windows
 ===========================

-To start **Kolibri** on Windows, just double-click the desktop shortcut.
+To start **Kolibri** server on Windows, just double-click the desktop shortcut.
 You will see the notification message *Kolibri is starting, please wait...*.

 When you see the notification *Kolibri is running...*, **Kolibri** will open in the browser with the URL http://127.0.0.1:8080.